Gallardo994/LaptopToolBox/docs/README.md

 SOFTWARE.

 "ROG", "TUF", and "Armoury Crate" are trademarked by and belong to AsusTek Computer, Inc. I make no claims to these or any assets belonging to AsusTek Computer and use them purely for informational purposes only.

+"AMD" and "Ryzen" are trademarked by and belong to Advanced Micro Devices, Inc. I make no claims to these or any assets belonging to Advanced Micro Devices and use them purely for informational purposes only.

+"NVIDIA", "GeForce", "RTX" and "GTX" are trademarked by and belong to NVIDIA Corporation.
+I make no claims to these or any assets belonging to NVIDIA Corporation and use them purely for informational purposes only.